 Do I need to get vaccinated before traveling to Africa?

 Yes, it’s essential to get vaccinated before traveling to Africa.
 Consult your doctor or a travel clinic to determine which vaccinations you need based on your destination, length of stay, and personal health.
-(See Also: Is Lebanon Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is Chicago Safe To Visit?
+A Realistic Look)

 What are the best ways to stay safe while traveling in Africa?